kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

   1. Run default workload scheduling algorithm with the given set of nodes.

-  2. If all required pods (at least `minCount` pods for Gang scheudling policy and at least one pod for Basic scheduling policy) fit, the Placement is marked Feasible.
+  2. If all required pods (at least `minCount` pods for Gang scheduling policy and at least one pod for Basic scheduling policy) fit, the Placement is marked Feasible.